 If you’ve got short hair, you’ll no doubt have an easier time than I did attempting to cover the entire length of your hair with this mud-like stuff.
-As I’m far too lazy to get a haircut, I’ve got quite a lot of hair to cover.
 Long-haired gals: be prepared for a bathroom crime scene.
-And also lots of Dr. Seuss-esque fun (below).
 And possibly a drug raid on your house – because this stuff smells like – ahem – herb.
 Not that I would know.

 I still use the “No ‘Poo” strategy, as I have since 2011, and dry and style as usual.

 Let me know your experiences with henna in the comments!